 Common color temperatures and their corresponding Kelvin numbers include:

-• 4000K: Neutral white light that mimics daylight.
-Clear and crisp without being overly harsh, making it good for workspaces.
+- 4000K: Neutral white light that mimics daylight.
+It’s clear and crisp without being overly harsh, making it good for workspaces.

-• 5000K: Cool, bright white light that resembles morning daylight.
-Energizing and excellent for places with high concentration levels.
+- 5000K: Cool, bright white light that resembles morning daylight.
+It’s energizing and excellent for places with high concentration levels.

-• 6500K: A cool, bluish light that mimics the noontime sun.
+- 6500K: A very cool, bluish light that mimics the noontime sun.
 It can help to improve alertness but is often too intense for home environments.

 Using Gels to Enhance or Correct Lighting

 Using gels is an art form in itself.
-They can be used to create subtle effects, such as warming up a harsh LED light to make it more flattering.
+You can use them to create subtle effects, such as warming up a harsh LED light to make it more flattering.

 Color LED lighting panels can also add great color to your background.
 Place them behind sofas, chairs, bookcases, or plants to add depth and visual interest to your set.